acousticrobot/web-16/_pages/toki-pona/lesson-07.md

 Since these words aren't true prepositions, they need one of the prepositions we have discussed so far to complete the prepositional phrase.
 Because of this they end up acting as part of the infix to the preposition.

-{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_18.jpg" caption="pipi lili li kama tan insa ma." %}
+{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_04.jpg" caption="mi lon poka sina." %}

-{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_19.jpg" caption="ona li tawa monsi mi." %}
+{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_12.jpg" caption="ma suli li lon poka ma lili." %}

 You may have wondered up to now why the glyph block for li was so boring.
 Now you can see just how much work it has to do at times.
 If it were any more complex it would be hard to stuff all those verb phrases and verb prepositions inside.

+{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_18.jpg" caption="pipi lili li kama tan insa ma." %}

+{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_19.jpg" caption="ona li tawa monsi mi." %}

 Just as the prepositions have a head and body, often the subject of the sentence becomes the head and li becomes the body.